itcd/scala-on-android/README.md

-# Using Scala and Processing on Android (Eclipse projects)
+# Android Applications using Scala and Processing (Eclipse projects)